imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/2_cartesianMesh.md

 nav_order: 2
 ---

+# Hex-dominant Mesh Generation

+## Introduction

-This third part explains how the OpenFOAM meshing tool snappyHexMesh can be used to create unstructured, hexahedral-dominated mesh of a motorbike.
+This tutorial explains how the OpenFOAM meshing tool `cartesianMesh` is used to create unstructured, hexahedral-dominated mesh of a set of buildings.
 At the end, the mesh will be visualized using ParaView.
 The geometry of the case with the corresponding patch names looks as follows:

 ![Building case geometry](figures/buildings-geometry.png)